by Coast and Country Holidays

 The village is split into Upper Solva which overlooks the harbour and Lower Solva which is built along the mouth of the estuary of the river Solva (Solfach in Welsh).

-The harbour is tidal and extremely popular with boating enthusiasts, also as a being a safe harbour for local fishing craft the rocks at the entrance to Solva Harbour made it one of the most sheltered anchorages in St Brides bay.
-At low tide there is a small sandy beach which is popular with locals and visitors.
+The harbour is tidal and extremely popular with boating enthusiasts.
+As well as being a safe harbour for local fishing, the rocks at the entrance to Solva Harbour made it one of the most sheltered anchorages in St Brides Bay.
+At low tide, there is a small sandy beach that is popular with locals and visitors.

 Solva was originally a very busy port and considered the main trading centre of St Brides Bay with the importation of timber and coal it was also important for lime burning, several lime kilns are still preserved around the harbour.
 As recently as the 19th century, Solva had around 30 registered trading ships.